psidewalk/UdemyVueT8/README.md

 one "space" in the html page for the component, created dynamically by the selected button.
 For obvious reason, the folder "node-modules" was not uploaded to the repository.
 To create the folder in your machine, just run "npm install".
 You must have npm installed in your machine.
+The Blue,Green and Red Green Vue components must be put inside a folder named /src/components.